gskema/prestashop-installer/README.md

 ## Options

-A specific version may be provided as an optional second argument:
+A specific **release** version to be downloader may be specified via argument:

 ```
-new <folder> [<version>]
+prestashop new <folder> --release=1.6.0.9
 ```

-If *version* is not provided, the latest PrestaShop version will be downloaded.
+If **release** version is not provided, the latest PrestaShop will be downloaded.